Clement Eaton

 Clement Eaton (23 February 1898 in Winston-Salem, North Carolina – 12 August 1980) was an American historian who specialized in the American South.

-He received his education from the University of North Carolina, where he was president of Phi Beta Kappa, and graduated in 1919.
+Eaton received his education from the University of North Carolina, where he was president of Phi Beta Kappa, and graduated in 1919.
 He also attended Harvard University.
 He was chair of the History Department at Lafayette College from 1931 to 1942, and then a faculty member of the University of Kentucky.